julienrwe/dam-documentation/src/general.md

 ### **Issuance of digital assets**

-The DAM provides a complete and integrated solution for digitizing various assets, such as money, ticketing, loyalty, and vouchers, using blockchain technology.
+The DAM provides a complete and integrated solution for digitizing various assets, such as money, ticketing, loyalty, and vouchers.
 Users can issue digital assets to represent something real or create a purely digital element.
 Depending on the fungibility of the asset, different types of assets can be successfully issued.

 [Introduction tokenization](https://github.com/julienrwe/dam-documentation/blob/5c156e6b374456ec2f7e8c0c2a46b54355dbb941/src/tokenization.md)